Bladetrain3r/CPAF/HANDOVER.md

   the locking discriminant `Disc=1−(Δω/2K)²` (`interaction.md`, grounded by iter 12). **7.3** (information certificate levels) and **7.4** (conditional
   emergence) are proposed, pending sign-off.
+- **Canonical null state is now Draft 0.2.** A macro-null may be actively maintained by micro-level interactions: nullness constrains relevant deviation at the declared scale, not all finer-scale activity.
+Maintenance requires a certificate rather than mere coexistence.
+A revisit is a return to the same reference regime or a declared similarity neighbourhood, and “high-frequency” metastability means high finite-horizon return probability or revisit rate—not physical oscillation frequency unless stated.
+- **Next seam: observer relativity.** The proposed canonical/textbook witness is coupled oscillators represented on different clocks or time bases, testing which null, deviation, interaction, and synchronization claims survive a clock change.
+This is a research direction, not yet a verified result.
 - **Damage recovery has a first result (iter 13).** Recovery is recovery of the stored *pattern* (not mere coherence), and it requires a *protected* memory — the first step into the active layer (memory + graceful degradation).